-Trust, openness, and commitment are an essential baseline to a successful partnership.
-These elements lead to more than just a simple customer acquisition & satisfaction — they lead to business growth and increased profits.
-Partnerships that work to build trust and rapport within an industry can not only be beneficial for businesses looking to gain exposure and drive sales, but also for employees looking to develop skills and learn from industry veterans.
+Trust, openness, and commitment are essential baselines to a successful partnership.
+These elements lead to more than just simple customer acquisition & satisfaction — they lead to business growth and increased profits.
+Partnerships that work to build trust and rapport within an industry can be beneficial not only for businesses looking to gain exposure and drive sales but also for employees looking to develop skills and learn from industry veterans.

-- Businesses can expand reach and increase market share – reducing risk
+- Businesses can expand their reach and increase market share – reducing risk

 - The principle of ‘synergy’ – companies can go further together through strong communication and combining of resources